 Understanding which skills your child has — and is working on — is another key to keeping it fun.
 You can have a great time kicking the ball back and forth together, but your child probably wouldn't have much fun if put into a soccer game with all the rules enforced.

-They'll enjoy simple games such as catch and tag, playing with plastic bats and balls, dancing, and tumbling.
-And kids still love to play "Duck, Duck, Goose," "London Bridge," "I'm a Little Teapot," or "Simon Says."
+Look for chances to be active away from home.
+At a childcare center or preschool, do kids have access to a playground or large indoor space for play?
+The games and equipment don't need to be fancy.
+Kids enjoy simple games, such as catch and tag, playing with plastic bats and balls, dancing, and tumbling.
+And they still love to play "Duck, Duck, Goose," "London Bridge," "I'm a Little Teapot," or "Simon Says."

 Limit TV and computer time.
 When you do, kids often find more active stuff to do.
 Allow no more than 1 to 2 hours per day of quality programming.
 Though lots of computer programs are marketed to preschoolers, none are necessary for their development.
 If you decide to allow computer use, carefully choose the software and the websites your child can visit.